Welcome To The Honeypot Guide To Online Video Marketing.

-Once this is relatively clear, laid out and has been agreed upon by the team we can now develop our actual content strategy.
-It’s also important at this point to note that we haven’t even shot a single video at this point, let alone distributed it.
-That’s a good thing, all of our planning will pay off in spades!
+Once this is relatively cleart and has been agreed upon by the team, we can actually develop our content strategy.
+It's also important at this point to note that we haven't even shot a single video yet, let alone distributed it.
+That's a good thing; all of our planning will pay off in spades!

 Now we're ready to jump into defining the types of videos which assist us in meeting our goals.
 Here's an example of a content structure: